Links on Android Authority may earn us a commission. Learn more.

 Depending on your region and device, Google Assistant supports English, Danish, Dutch, French, German, Hindi, Italian, Japanese, Norwegian, Korean, Spanish, Swedish, Thai, and/or Mandarin (in Taiwan).
 You can enable two languages simultaneously, but you can’t use both in the same sentence, and those device restrictions can rear their heads arbitrarily.
 For instance, Canadians can use a Nest Hub Max in English or French, but the same display switches to English and Spanish in the US.

 Each platform offers a variety of first-party speakers, displays, and other products.
 There are too many options to list here, though you might want to check out our lists of the best Amazon Echo devices and best Google products.
 Typically the companies charge similar prices, although Amazon tends to offer better deals whenever it runs a sale.

 Google has one obvious advantage in that Assistant is integrated into most Android and Wear OS devices, and anything with Chrome or Android Auto.
 In contrast, you frequently have to install or activate Alexa on a device if it’s not an Amazon product.

 Alexa tends to have a broader range of third-party speakers to choose from, even if you can still find a decent number with Assistant or the option to flip between the two, as with Sonos gear.
 Third-party smart displays are rare, but Facebook’s Portal devices do support Alexa, and Lenovo makes Assistant displays like the Smart Clock 2.

-You can even find Alexa and Assistant on some TVs, usually based on Fire TV or Android TV, respectively.
-We recommend that you rely on an add-on streamer, however, for reasons we explain here.
+You can even find Alexa and Assistant on many TVs, some with built-in microphones that eliminate the need to talk to a remote or separate speaker.
+We recommend that you rely on an add-on streamer, however.